opencog/atomese-simd/README.md

 * The [Motor](https://github.com/opencog/motor) system, which attempts
   to define a simpler, more practical and mundane way of using Atomese to work with external devices.

+This project uses the [Sensory](https://github.com/opencog/sensory) system to provide the underlysing framework.

 Status
 ------